Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Assembly

 Once I got that figured out, it was time to shell out a little more effort.
-I used some wood glue on the seams, worrying about how well it would hold, especially knowing my durability issues with homemade .
+I used some wood glue on the seams, worrying about how well it would hold, especially knowing my durability issues with homemade projects.
 But I didn’t care; I was having fun now.
 There’s something about the squelch of glue and the whir of the drill that ignites a warmth in your heart.
 A soundtrack of success, if you will.

 I slapped on some coat of that old weather-resistant stain I found back there.
 It was a beat-up can of “Forest Green” from a project I did three summers ago that turned into a glorified art piece on my fence.
 The color felt vibrant even though it was ages old, like a lingering memory waiting to be rediscovered.